 I had a quick wander through some Hutongs after that which are the traditional backstreet type houses which are dropping fast as the City develops in anticipation of next years showpiece occasion.
 It was nice to walk around freely and catch a glimpse of the ‘real China’ which I didn’t really see too much of at the tourist traps I’d visited on the two days prior.

-Walking past the Drum Tower, round Qianhai Lake and through Beihai Park, where there were many groups of mostly old people dancing with fans, ribbons and swords (not all together obviously!), which brought the curtain down on a short but very packed three night trip.
+I proceeded to walk past the Drum Tower, round Qianhai Lake and through Beihai Park.
+That place was full of many groups of mostly old people dancing with fans, ribbons and swords (not all together obviously!), and it was all of that which brought the curtain down on a short but very packed three night trip to China.